-We entered into an employment agreement with Stephen Isaacs, our Chairman of the Board, President and Chief Executive Officer, in February 2010, which was subsequently amended in July 2014.
+Stephen Isaacs.
+We entered into an employment agreement with Stephen Isaacs, our Chairman of the Board, President and Chief Executive Officer, in February 2010, which was subsequently amended in July 2014 and January 2020.
 Mr. Isaacs is employed "at will," which means that he has no definitive term of employment.
-Mr. Isaacs's annual base salary is \$625,000 for 2019 and his current annual target bonus is 60% of his annual base salary.
-If Mr. Isaacs's employment is terminated by us without just cause and not due to his permanent disability, or if he terminates his employment for good reason, he will receive a lump sum payment equal to one year of his base salary and a lump sum payment equal to the product of his target bonus for the year in which his termination occurs multiplied by a percentage equal to the quotient of the number of days that lapsed in the year of termination divided by 365 (366 if a leap year), we will pay all applicable COBRA payments for up to 12 months, and the unvested portion of all of his equity awards will become vested and exercisable on an accelerated basis as if the termination had occurred 12 months after the termination date, subject to Mr. Isaacs' timely execution and the effectiveness of a release of claims against us.
-Additionally, upon the occurrence of a change in control, any and all of Mr. Isaacs's unvested equity awards will immediately vest in full.
-Mr. Isaacs also entered into our standard proprietary information and inventions agreement.
+Mr. Isaacs's annual base salary was \$625,000 for 2019 and is \$646,875 for 2020.
+Mr. Isaacs's received \$318,750 in non-equity plan compensation and a discretionary bonus of \$75,938 for 2019 and his annual target bonus for 2020 is 60% of his annual base salary.
+Pursuant to Mr. Isaacs's agreement, as amended in January 2020, if Mr. Isaacs's employment is terminated by us without just cause and not due to his permanent disability, or if he terminates his employment for good reason, he will receive a lump sum payment equal to 18 months of his base salary (increased from 12 months of base salary) and a lump sum payment equal to 1.5 times his target bonus for the year in which his termination occurs (increased from his prorated target bonus); we will pay all applicable COBRA payments for up to 18 months (increased from 12 months); and the unvested portion of all of his equity awards will become vested and exercisable on an accelerated basis as if the termination had occurred 12 months after the termination date; provided that in the event such termination occurs within the 18 months following a change in control of the Company, his equity awards will vest in full, all subject to Mr. Isaacs' timely execution and the effectiveness of a release of claims against us.
+Additionally, prior to the amendment, the agreement previously provided that his equity awards would accelerate in full upon a change in control of the Company, and the amended agreement provides for such acceleration only if his awards are not assumed, substituted or otherwise continued in connection with the change in control.
+The Company will also pay for attorneys' fees and costs incurred by Mr. Isaacs also entered into our standard proprietary i